RishabhAgni2/fintrack/Readme.md

 The goal of this project was to understand how modern portfolio tracking platforms work and implement a scalable full-stack architecture using real market data and secure authentication.

----

-## Project Description

-FinTrack provides a clean dashboard where users can manage a virtual stock portfolio and monitor performance metrics such as total investment, current value, profit/loss, and percentage returns.

-The application integrates a live stock market API to fetch real-time prices and uses server-side caching to optimize API usage.
-The frontend focuses on a modern dashboard UI with charts and analytics, while the backend handles authentication, portfolio calculations, and API integration.

----

 ## Features

 * Secure user authentication using JWT